 The Major General’s army dance routines reminded me of Monty Python sketches.
 However, I adored Pirate King himself and he was my favourite character.
 Hamilton’s hammed up acting performance as an English pirate hit the mark brilliantly.
 The staged numbers with the whole cast are beautifully set up with ensemble songs and dances that were enthusiastically carried out and gave their all in fabulously choreographed performances.

 There are some wonderful sword fighting scenes with the pirates and the army.
 These include tropes and film references reminiscent of other swashbuckling films in this genre.
 There are also some in film parody moments of then recent movies including the original Star Wars trilogy and 1981’s Raiders of the Lost Ark.
 These delightful homages are within the context of this film, but I won’t tell you where they are in the film as they are a lovely surprise when they appear.

 After this film continued Atkins reign as a pin-up for teens everywhere and his songs entered the musical charts.
 But then his ship came in after posing for a pin-up of a different kind.
-This a pin up that appealed to those who could reach the top shelf.
+This was a pin-up that appealed to those who could reach the top shelf.
 This as his sex appeal was rebranded for an older generation who were clamouring for a toyboy.
 He was duly cast as the young thing to older Sue Ellen’s love interest in Dallas and in another younger man role who gave Lesley Ann Warren a night in heaven.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 /10